Namiki Maki-e Fountain Pen Overview

 Namiki Nippon Art

-The most affordable of the maki-e fountain pens, the Nippon Art series uses the Hira technique to create the stunning and detailed designs.
+Assorted Nippon art fountain pens on leather journalThe most affordable of the maki-e fountain pens, the Nippon Art series uses the Hira technique to create the stunning and detailed designs.
 There are four different designs: the Chinese Phoenix, the Crane and Turtle, the Dragon with Cumulus, and the Golden Pheasant.
-The nibs are made of 14kt gold in fine or medium, and the pen comes with a Con-70 converter.
+The nibs are made of 14k gold in fine or medium, and the pen comes with a CON-70 converter.

 Namiki Yukari

-The Namiki Yukari pens are some of the most comfortable for everyday writing.
+The Namiki Yukari fountain pens are some of the most comfortable for everyday writing.
 Similar in size to a Pilot Custom 74, they are great writers that also have a wide variety of captivating designs.
 You'll see a variety of different maki-e techniques used across the Yukari line, including hira, togidashi, taka, and raden.
 Because the pens are slightly thinner than some of the others and will only use a couple of maki-e elements on a particular pen design, they are relatively affordable compared to others.
-They have 18kt gold nibs available in fine, medium, and broad, and the pen comes with a Con-70 converter.
+They have 18k gold nibs available in fine, medium, and broad, and the pen comes with a CON-70 converter.

 Namiki Yukari Royale